AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/microsoft-dynamics-crm-installation-guide.md

 **Close Date**

 [!DNL Marketo Measure] points to the Actual Close Date field out of the box.
 If you are not using this or also use the Estimated Close Date field, explain your process to your Solutions Engineer or Success Manager.
-A custom workflow may be need to account for both fields.
+A custom workflow may be needed to account for both fields.

 ## Configuring your Connections and Data Providers {#configuring-your-connections-and-data-providers}